 - Organized criminal groups aren’t stopping; they’re only getting more sophisticated.
 They’re using tried and true techniques that continue to work on victims.
 There’s obviously financial motivation, but a malicious attacker could also be motivated by a political agenda, social cause, convenience, or just for fun.

 - Employees will continue to be your weakest link.
-Verizon’s 2018 Data Breach Investigations Report states that one in five beaches occurs because of human error.
+Verizon’s 2018 Data Breach Investigations Report states that one in five breaches occurs because of human error.

 - As if human error wasn’t bad enough, malicious insiders are even worse.
 28% of cyberattacks in 2018 involved insiders.